Advancing dignity, acceptance and equal rights for people of different sexual orientations…

 Pink Alliance is a non-profit LGBT+ organisation, whose mission is to advance dignity, acceptance and equal rights for people of different sexual orientations and gender identities in Hong Kong through community engagement and public education.

-We were built on the momentum created by the Tongzhi Community Joint Meeting, an alliance of LGBT+ groups formed in 1999 on the back of Hong Kong’s first LGBT+ festival.
+We were built on the momentum created by the Tongzhi Community Joint Meeting, an alliance of LGBTQI+ groups formed in 1999 on the back of Hong Kong’s first LGBTQI+ festival.
 TCJM evolved into an organisation in its own right.
 In 2011, we rebranded as Pink Alliance, and in 2017 we became a registered charity.

 Why should we care?

-Despite a series of legal victories, LGBT+ people continue to face discrimination in their daily lives.
+Despite a series of legal victories, LGBTQI+ people continue to face discrimination in their daily lives.
 For example, there is no protection from unjust dismissal in the workplace if an employee comes out and is fired by his or her employer.
-And when it comes to same-sex relationships, Hong Kong does not recognise gay marriage nor civil partnership.
+And when it comes to same-sex relationships, Hong Kong does not recognise gay marriage or civil partnership.

 How can we help?